ethorneloe/azure-apps-jobs-custom-ps-module/README.md

    ```
    <br />

-1. Configure env vars for the job
+1. Configure env vars for the job.
+The powershell file called by the entrypoint script will use these to execute the module function.

    PowerShell
    ```powershell